Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 Let's check java code example to understand how text blocks makes our code more readable and bug free.

-Can you spot a bug in below multiline String?
+Can you spot a bug in the multiline String below?

 ```java
 String oldMultiLineStringSQL = "select emp_id, emp_name, emp_num_of_kids, emp_active" +